GSA/site-scanning-documentation/about/project-management/system-procedures.md

 ### GitHub Tokens!!!

 This guide outlines the steps to generate a GitHub personal access token (PAT) with permissions to create issues in repositories.
+This isn't needed for most of the github actions we use though.

 ### Step-by-Step Instructions